 Twelve hours later, the first Board of Directors for Adopt-A-Family of the Palm Beaches was born.
 One year later, Adopt-A-Family incorporated as a 501(c)(3) not-for-profit charitable organization.
 The founding women developed a list of local families in need and rallied local businesses and institutions to support Adopt-A-Family’s growing work.
 Some of the companies that assisted in 1983 continue to support AAF’s efforts today.

-More than 38 years later, Adopt-A-Family has assisted more than 54,500 families.
+Nearly 40 years later, Adopt-A-Family has assisted more than 56,000 families.
 Our work continues to echo the ethos of Runyon, Ellison, and Mansolill’s early efforts.
 Families are not only offered shelter, but taught financial literacy, provided with mental health therapy, connected to employment and educational opportunities, and given a safe, dignifying environment to regain stability and self-sufficiency.